lip6/coriolis/documentation/UsersGuide/ScriptsPlugins.rst

 This example contains only the synthetized netlists and the :cb:`doChip.py` script which perform the whole P&R of the design.

-You can generate the chip using one of the following method:
+You can generate the chip using one of the following methods:

 #. **Command line mode:** directly run the script: ::